evryn/vue-registrar/docs/getting-started/using-vuex-module-assembler.md

     └── views
 ```

-In this example, `` `${__dirname}/src/vuex-modules` `` will be the vuex module assembler entry directory.
+In this example, `` `${__dirname}/src/vuex-modules` `` will be the entry directory of vuex module assembler.

-Vuex module assembler is going to use a global webpack related constant called `VUE_REGISTRAR_VUEX_MODULES_DIR` to specify it's entry path.
+Vuex module assembler is going to use a global webpack related constant named `VUE_REGISTRAR_VUEX_MODULES_DIR` to specify its entry path.
-You'll need to define it using `DefinePlugin` webpack plugin in your `vue.config.js` in root of your project.
+You'll need to define it using `DefinePlugin` webpack plugin in your `vue.config.js` in the root of your project.

 ?> If you don't have `vue.config.js`, simply create it!